Analysing the 2025-26 Premier League fixtures

 Each row in the matrix below lists a club’s league fixtures in chronological order, colour-coded by opposition strength.
 The clubs themselves are sorted and numbered by where the odds imply they’ll finish in the table.

-I’ve tweaked the categories a bit this season to better reflect the grouping of the odds.
-The five strongest clubs are shown in dark red and the next five in lighter red, with the same pattern in blue for the weaker teams.
+I’ve tweaked the categories a bit this season to better reflect the grouping of the odds, which are always more polarised than in the EFL divisions.
+The four strongest clubs are shown in dark red and the next five in lighter red, with the same pattern in blue for the weaker teams.
 You can also use the numbers down the side of the grid to identify opponents.

 Thomas Frank’s successor at Brentford will need to hit the ground running, as they will play five of the seven strongest teams before the end of October.
 Burnley have also been handed a tough reintroduction to the Premier League, with mostly “top half” opposition early on.

-Arsenal and Man Utd may find it difficult to build early momentum as each face three of the five strongest teams early on.
+Arsenal and Man Utd may find it difficult to build early momentum as each face three of the predicted top five in their opening five fixtures.

 A surprisingly little known secret about sports betting is that long term markets are very easy to trade with bookmakers that have a large number of markets to choose from at any one time.